Health Hazards

 Vaccination - flu

 Influenza (flu) is a highly infectious viral illness spread by droplet infection.
 The flu vaccination is offered to people who are at greater risk of developing serious complications if they catch flu.
-Immunization is one of the most effective healthcare interventions available and flu vaccines can prevent illness and hospital admissions among these groups of people.
+Immunisation is one of the most effective healthcare interventions available and flu vaccines can prevent illness and hospital admissions among these groups of people.
 Increasing the uptake of flu vaccine among these high risk groups should also contribute to easing winter pressures on primary care services and hospital admissions.
 Coverage is closely related to levels of disease.

 Key indicator: Population Vaccination Coverage Flu (aged 65 and over)